jte0419/Panel_Methods/README.md

 ## Elementary Potential Flows

 In order to build more complex flows, we need to understand the simplest types of potential flows.
-Here, we go through three elementary flows (uniform, source/sink, and vortex), along with two combinations of these flows (unifor + source/sink, uniform + vortex).
+Here, we go through three elementary flows (uniform, source/sink, and vortex), along with two combinations of these flows (uniform + source/sink, uniform + vortex).

 * Uniform Flow
   * [Uniform_Flow.m](./Uniform_Flow.m)